wso2/docs-is/en/docs/guides/adaptive-auth/configure-adaptive-auth.md

 !!!
 Warning "Before you proceed"

-    Adaptive Authentication is disabled by default.
+    For JDK 17 runtime - Adaptive Authentication is disabled by default.
     You need to run **adaptive.sh** (**adaptive.bat** for Windows) in `[IS-HOME]/bin`

     To enable adaptive authentication please proceed following instructions.